Skip to content

 Audio and the Unix socket

-When using unix:// with audioPort: 0, audio is transmitted together with the video over the same socket.
+With unix:// and audioPort: 0, audio is sent together with video over the same channel.
 With audioPort > 0, audio is sent to a separate UDP port 127.0.0.1:<audioPort>.
+A negative audioPort (e.g. -1) is record-only mode: audio goes to the SD recording but never on air.
+The audio.* fields (except audio.mute) are restart-required; audio.mute changes live.

 3.2 Receiving audio on the ground station